jonathancross/jc-docs/OpenBSD_release_key_PGP_signature.md

 **How can I verify that the OpenPGP key used above (0x582F9C0EAA32139A) is legit?**

 I (Jonathan Cross) have verified it in person, including checking a government-issued ID and we have exchanged key signatures.
-My key (`0xC0C076132FFA7695`) is part of the PGP web-of-trust "Strong Set", therefore you should be able to [find a trust path](https://pgp.cs.uu.nl/) to it once your key is in the Strong Set.
+My key (`0xC0C076132FFA7695`) is part of the PGP web-of-trust "Strong Set", therefore you should be able to [find a trust path](https://pgp.cs.uu.nl/) to it once your key is in the "Strong Set".
+Because I exchanged key signatures with Theo Bühler `<tb@openbsd.org>`, his key is also part of the Strong Set.

 This git commit was signed with my PGP key so I also certify the information you are reading.